Print Friendly

 Treatment of objects in Antipassive II

-However, the antipassive is morphologically intransitive, therefore has only one (1) slot for a pronoun, and marked only with the SET B pronouns.
+However, the antipassive is morphologically intransitive, therefore has only one (1) slot for a pronoun, and marked only with set B pronouns.
 How to solve the problem to have two arguments, agent and object, but only one slot to fill?

 In the focus antipassive (AP II) the absolutive pronoun (Set B) agrees with whichever noun is higher in the “animacy hierarchy”: